What is Polio?

 How can I make sure that the vaccination teams are employees of the Ministry of Health and Population?

-In addition to this, vaccination teams have identification cards accredited by the Ministry of Health and Population.
+In addition to this, vaccination teams have identification cards accredited by the Ministry of Health and Population, for you to easily recognize the Ministry of Health and Population vaccination team as they report to your community from street to street or from door to door.